 We believe in a generalist education approach where students take a broad range of different courses to ensure that they are well rounded and have all the skills necessary for the future.
 This approach allows participants to have a multi-disciplinary approach to problem solving inside a business, which gives them a perspective that is very much in demand.
 A generalist, with an understanding of the interactions and issues between different business functions, will often see deeper and find solutions that a specialist might not be able to see.

 Duration: 15 months (October 2020 – December 2021)

 Students sign a contract* with a company in France and alternate between working for their company and taking academic classes during the entire 15 months.
 The work / study schedule is provided by the school.
 This allows the student to gain valuable real-world work experience, while simultaneously using and applying what they learn in the classroom.
 The types of positions available will vary upon the needs of the companies and change each year.

 - the tuition for the program is covered by the company, which greatly reduces the economic burden of being a student.

 - highly sought after positions that can come with a competitive salary and any employer sponsored benefits that the company might offer (e.g., restaurant tickets, health insurance supplement, transportation reimbursement, etc.)

-* This type of contract is open to students from the Schengen zone, or who meet certain eligibility requirements as defined by the French government, e.g., have previously studied in France and have a work visa.
+* "Contrat de professionnalisation" or "Contrat d'apprentissage".
+This types of contract are open to students from the Schengen zone, or who meet certain eligibility requirements as defined by the French government, e.g., have previously studied in France and have a work visa.
 Candidates should inquire before submitting their application.

 - Junior Product Manager, Market Access Trainee, Project Manager, Global Strategy Assistant, Competitive Intelligence Analyst, etc.